BRINGING BURLESQUE BACK

 Bustout Burlesque brings back authentic 1950s-style burlesque by presenting beautiful and talented striptease dancers accompanied by a live traditional jazz band.
 With a comic emcee, singer, and variety acts, the show truly brings you back to the glory days of Bourbon Street.

-Bustout Burlesque routinely features some of the world’s top stars of burlesque, including Miss Stormy Gayle (Queen of Burlesque 2015), Elle Dorado (Queen of Burlesque 2014), Ginger Valentine (Queen of Burlesque 2011), and many more.
+Bustout Burlesque routinely features some of the world’s top stars of burlesque, including Queen of Burlesque title-holders from the prestigious New Orleans Burlesque Festival, reality TV stars, and many more.

 The show premiered on March 13, 2005 at One Eyed Jacks in the French Quarter.
 Since then, Bustout Burlesque had weekly runs at Tipitina’s French Quarter and the Royal Sonesta Hotel.
 At the Sonesta, Bustout Burlesque brought burlesque back to Bourbon Street for the first time in decades!
 In March 2007, Bustout Burlesque moved to the main stage at House of Blues, where the show continues to perform monthly.

 In July 2010, Cointreau presented two sold-out shows of “Dita Von Teese and Special Guests in association with Bustout Burlesque” at the House of Blues.
 In 2012, Travel Channel listed Bustout Burlesque as one of the “Top 10 Burlesque Shows” worldwide.
 Since then, Bustout Burlesque has appeared on the MTV series MADE and HBO’s Treme.
 Bustout Burlesque was also featured in the documentary feature Tchoupitoulas.